Conflict Engagement and Human Rights Services

 Call or email the Equity & Inclusion Office at:

 Book an appointment for specific concerns:

-Book a consultation with the Human Rights Advisor, Roshni Narain.
+Book a consultation with the Director of Human Rights, Roshni Narain.
 The initial consultation is for 30 minutes to discuss your concerns and work with you to determine next steps.
 Before an appointment can be booked you will be asked to fill out a confidential pre-appointment form and briefly describe the nature of your concern.